 Anterior Lumbar Interbody Fusion (ALIF)

-At Hoag Orthopedic Institute, our board-certified, fellowship-trained surgeons specialize in ALIF procedures, carefully evaluating whether this approach is right for your condition.
+At Hoag Orthopedic Institute, our board-certified, fellowship-trained surgeons specialize in anterior spinal fusion and ALIF procedures.
 Their expertise ensures precise treatment to help restore mobility and improve quality of life.

 What is Anterior Spinal Fusion Surgery?